 Many cities around the world have ponds and lakes on city property, usually within public enclosures like parks and recreational areas.
 Often, the water within these ponds and lakes becomes stagnant, while pollutants and waste accumulate and promote algae growth.

 Lake Taihu, located in the Yangzte Delta near Shanghai, is the third largest freshwater lake in China with an area of 2,250 square kilometers.
-In recent years, rapid growth of the industrial and manufacturing sectors in the area surrounding the lake has led to increased pollution in the lake, which provides water to an estimated 30 million residents.
-A large algae bloom during the height of summer prompted a search for alternative solutions to clean up the water in the lake.
+In recent years, a rapid growth of the industrial and manufacturing sectors in the area surrounding the lake has led to increased pollution in the lake, which provides water to an estimated 30 million residents.
+Large algae bloom during the height of summer prompted a search for alternative solutions to clean up the water in the lake.

 Lake Taihu, China